Constitutional Court of Korea

-The Constitutional Court of Korea is constitutional court of South Korea, seated in Jongno, Seoul.
-It is one of the apex courts – along with the Supreme Court – in South Korea's judiciary that mainly exercises constitutional review.
-Constituted with nine justices, the court has power to nullify unconstitutional laws, remove impeached authorities from office, dissolve unconstitutional political parties, oversee dispute on powers of public authorities, and handle constitutional complaints.
+The Constitutional Court of Korea is the constitutional court of South Korea, seated in Jongno, Seoul.
+Exercising constitutional review, it is one of the two highest courts in South Korea's judiciary, along with the Supreme Court.
+Composed of nine justices, the Constitutional Court has the power to nullify unconstitutional laws, remove impeached officials from office, dissolve antidemocratic political parties, oversee disputes on powers of public authorities, and handle constitutional complaints.

 History

-After regaining independence from the Japanese colonial rule in 1945, there were several attempts to establish an independent constitutional court to exercise judicial review.
+After Korea regained independence from the Japanese colonial rule in 1945, there were several attempts to establish an independent constitutional court to exercise judicial review.
 Prior to the First Republic, members of the Constitutional Drafting Committee debated whether Korea's system of constitutional review should follow the American or continental European model.
 Kwon Seung-ryul proposed adopting the American system where only the Supreme Court interprets the constitution, while Yoo Jin-oh advocated for a European model, which features a constitutional court.
 The resulting Constitutional Committee of the First Republic was a compromise between the two proposals.
 Under the 1948 Constitution, the vice president chaired the committee, with five members appointed by the National Assembly.
 Following the 1952 constitutional amendment, these included three members from the House of Representatives and two from the House of Councillors.
 Additionally, the chief justice of the Supreme Court recommended five Supreme Court justices to serve on the committee.

 Syngman Rhee's dictatorial rule undermined the committee's normal operation, limiting it to adjudicating only six cases, two of which declared the statutes in question unconstitutional.
 The 1952 constitutional amendment established a bicameral legislature, but Rhee's regime refused to enact the election law for the House of Councillors.
 Consequently, the upper house – required for the Constitutional Committee to function – was never formed, causing the committee to grind to a halt.